2019-2020 Board Members

-Marie Musalem serves as President of the Board of Directors for 2019-2020.
+Marie Musalem serves as Chair of the Board of Directors for 2019-2020.
 Before joining the Board, she was a member of the Board's Audit and Oversight Committee.
 Marie grew up in France and moved to the Netherlands to begin her career as a financial auditor with one of the Big Four public accounting firms.
-Ten years ago she crossed the Atlantic Ocean with her husband and lived in New York for a few years.
+Ten years ago, she crossed the Atlantic Ocean with her husband and lived in New York for a few years.
 They have been calling Austin home since 2010 and are proud to raise three little Texans.
-Marie is CPA licensed in the state of Texas and has been working as a financial auditor with Calhoun, Thomson + Matza, LLP since 2012.
+Marie is a CPA licensed in the state of Texas and has been working as a financial auditor with Calhoun, Thomson + Matza, LLP since 2012.
 She is currently a Senior Audit Manager and specializes in auditing private insurance companies.
-Her other clients include software companies, retirement plans and product manufacturers.
+Her other clients include software companies, retirement plans, and product manufacturers.
 She is a proud AIS parent who strongly believes a multicultural education should be the new standard in education.

 Claudio Occhipinti, Vice-Chair of the Board of Directors, is a former AIS parent who has served on the Board since 2017.
 He is a civil engineer and has developed his career working for IT companies in the transportation infrastructure industry, serving in different roles including client relationship management, business development, strategic planning and program and operation management.
 His career studying and working in different countries, with different cultures and values both in Europe and in the USA, make him a big advocate of international, multi-cultural, and multi-lingual education.
 Claudio and his wife have taken their two children around the world since they were a few months old.
 Their children have been in the international education system since they were three years old and are proud their children can master four different languages at the age of 10.